conradakunga/Blog/_posts/2024-11-22-running-multiple-net-versions-in-macos-osx.md

 First you need to install and setup [Homebrew](https://brew.sh) for OSX.

 Next you need to setup the cask that has the various .NET SDK Versions.
-This is done usng this command:
+This is done using this command:

 ```powershell
 brew tap isen-ng/dotnet-sdk-versions